Skip to main content

 Logos

-Logos are placed next to the frame(s) in your layout.
-This means additional space will be created on the layout to accommodate the logo.
+Logos are added next to the frame(s) in your layout.
+When you upload a logo, extra space is created in the layout to accommodate it.

 Bottom Logo